National Cemetery Administration

 The cemetery is located in the central section of El Paso on the far north side of the Ft.
 Bliss Military Reservation.
 From El Paso International Airport, travel Airport Road north two miles to Fred Wilson Avenue, and continue west ¾ mile to the cemetery.

 Fax all discharge documentation to the National Cemetery Scheduling Office at 1-866-900-6417 and follow-up with a phone call to 1-800-535-1117.

-Permanent in-ground vases are no longer permitted.
-Glass vases are also not permitted on graves, only plastic and metal.
-Cemetery supplied vases are federal property and are not allowed to be removed from the cemetery.
+Cemetery supplied vases are federal property and are not allowed to be removed from the cemetery grounds.

-Fort Bliss National Cemetery assumes no responsibility for items left on gravesites.
-Due to the open nature of the grounds, we cannot guarantee against theft, vandalism or the effects of nature.
+Ft.
+Bliss National Cemetery assumes no responsibility for items left on gravesites.
+Due to the open nature of the grounds, we cannot guarantee against theft, vandalism, or the effects of nature.

 VA regulations 38 CFR 1.218 prohibit the carrying of firearms (either openly or concealed), explosives or other dangerous or deadly weapons while on VA property, except for official purposes, such as military funeral honors.
 Possession of firearms on any property under the charge and control of VA is prohibited.
 Offenders may be subject to a fine, removal from the premises, or arrest.